 He describes the artificial structures most conspicuous from space, and the difficulty of distinguishing them from natural features.

-There's a long critique of the various artifacts and messages and artifacts already sent into the cosmos, including many important signatures, dirty doodles, Lego toys, and a memorial sculpture "strangely reminiscent of the figurines we find in early archaeological remains."
+There's a long critique of the various artifacts and messages already sent into the cosmos, including many important signatures, dirty doodles, Lego toys, and a memorial sculpture "strangely reminiscent of the figurines we find in early archaeological remains."

 Radio messages were beamed out, receiving no response, like lonely Hubski posts.